hjtb/Get-Strong/README.md

 I also used this [stackoverflow](https://stackoverflow.com/questions/16116319/how-to-create-white-css-box-shadow) article to incorporate a white shadow and to ensure it works on all browsers.

 #### Flash Messages
-For the flash messages I coded along very closely with the code institute example to incorporate them and and added someshadow and styling to make them stand out a bit more.
+For the flash messages I used and added some shadow and styling to make them stand out a bit more.
 I used this same [stackoverflow](https://stackoverflow.com/questions/16116319/how-to-create-white-css-box-shadow) article for the shadow.

 [Back to Top](#table-of-contents)